 Increased Water Reliability

 Most southern Utahns depend exclusively on a single river basin to supply water.
 If water quality or quantity problems arise within the Virgin River basin, it places local communities at great risk.
 Climate change will only elevate the risks associated with reliance on a sole source.
-The LPP introduces one of the state’s most reliable water sources – the Colorado River – into the region, helping to ensure uninterrupted water delivery to homes and businesses now and in the future.
+The LPP introduces one of the nation’s most reliable water sources – the Colorado River – into the region, helping to ensure uninterrupted water delivery to homes and businesses now and in the future.

 Southern Utah has experienced 18 years of drought during the last two decades.
 The LPP will provide additional water supplies and storage to protect against future droughts.